openvinotoolkit/openvino_notebooks/notebooks/236-stable-diffusion-v2/README.md

     <img src="https://user-images.githubusercontent.com/1720147/229233760-79c9425e-5691-4114-ad13-7e33f9327b52.gif"/>
 </p>

-* [Text-to-Image with Optimum-Intel-OpenVINO](./236-stable-diffusion-v2-optimum-demo.ipynb) can create images from a text description as input, using Optimum Intel.
+* [Text-to-Image with Optimum-Intel-OpenVINO](./236-stable-diffusion-v2-optimum-demo.ipynb) can create images from a text description as input, using Optimum-Intel-OpenVINO.
 You can load optimized models from the Hugging Face Hub and create pipelines to run inference with OpenVINO Runtime without rewriting your APIs.
+You can run this notebook multiple times.

 * [Text-to-Image with Optimum-Intel-OpenVINO in Multiple Hardware](./236-stable-diffusion-v2-optimum-demo-comparison.ipynb).
-This notebook will provide you a way to compare different precision models in different hardware.
+This notebook will provide you a way to see different precision models performing in different hardware.
+This notebook was done for showing case the use of Optimum-Intel-OpenVINO and it is not optimized for running multiple times.

 ## For [Text-guided Inpainting](./236-stable-diffusion-v2-infinite-zoom.ipynb) and [Text-to-Image](./236-stable-diffusion-v2-text-to-image.ipynb) Notebooks